Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### True or False: Every Scrum Team must have a Product Owner and a Scrum Master.

-- [ ] False, a Scrum Master is only required when asked for by the Development Team.
+- [ ] False, a Scrum Master is only required when asked for by the Developers.
 - [x] True, outcomes are affected by their participation and availability.
 - [ ] True, each must be 100% dedicated to their Scrum Team.
 - [ ] False, a Product Owner can be replaced by a Business Analyst among Developer.